Mansaf in Jordan

-Order: The debris sandwich, dressed ($11 full size; $10 for 2/3 size).
+Order: The debris sandwich, dressed ($15.50 full size; $14 for small).
+The roast beef sandwich is priced the same and comes topped with debris and au jus, so you can't go wrong with either po'boy.
 This place is really popular, especially among area business trippers, for breakfast (lots of eggs and grits) and lunch (served after 11am), when you can try all the Creole standards.

 Good to know: If you come during prime breakfast or lunch hours, expect a line—sometimes out the door.
 It moves relatively quickly.
 You’ll be in the company of more locals if you go on a weekday.